jjshanks/add-pod-label/Readme.md

 - `make test` - Run unit tests
 - `make test-integration` - Run integration tests
 - `make clean` - Clean build artifacts
-- `make docker-build` - Build Docker image using goreleaser
-- `make docker-push` - Push Docker image to registry
-- `make dev-setup` - Create Kind cluster with cert-manager
-- `make dev-cleanup` - Delete Kind cluster
-- `make deploy` - Deploy webhook to cluster
-- `make dev-build` - Build and load image into Kind
-- `make undeploy` - Remove webhook from cluster
 - `make lint` - Run Go linting
 - `make lint-yaml` - Run YAML linting
 - `make verify` - Run all checks (linting and tests)

 ### Integration Tests

+Integration tests use shell scripts to create a Kind cluster, deploy the webhook, and verify its functionality.
+The tests:
+1. Create a Kind cluster with cert-manager
+2. Build and deploy the webhook
+3. Create a test deployment
+4. Verify the webhook adds the expected label

 Integration tests can be triggered in pull requests by:
 1. Adding the 'integration-test' label to the PR